-- Teaching tips for A&P (Edu-Snippets) - : these are very brief descriptions of learning activities.
-They are grouped together in each issue, and will be incorporated into a database (organized by body system) available to all HAPS members.
+- Teaching tips for A&P : these are very brief descriptions of learning activities and were formerly known as "edu-snippets."
+They are published in a stand-alone website grouped by learning outcome and are available to all HAPS members.
 Have a teaching tip that you would like to share?
 You can do that from the link above.

 - The HAPS Blog: you want feedback during the early stages of a research project or want to provoke discussion, think about writing a BLOG ENTRY!
 Blogs are most effective if they are less than 500 words.

 Potential authors can use the flowchart below to choose the best destination for submission.
 (Click on the image for a larger version.)

 Submission deadlines for HAPS Educator are: